Hikmat-Yar/AVRNet/README.md

 ### 1. Paper Links
-After the Acceptance Link will be provided
+Data will be available soon after the acceptance of the paper.

 ## 2. Setup